Summer Camp Volunteers

 What weeks can I volunteer?

-Chiefly, our greatest need for volunteers (specifically females) is during TTT camp which is June 9-14.
+Chiefly, our greatest need for volunteers (specifically females) is during TTT camp which is June 7-12 and June 9-14.
 Beyond that, both male and female volunteers alike are welcome any other time throughout the summer so long as there is a need to be filled.
 You can indicate on the volunteer application which week(s) you are interested in volunteering, and someone will be in contact with you concerning the specific week and camp session for which you are needed.

 Why should I volunteer for Camp Wyoming this summer?